- June 20, 2019

 - Posted by: Rogers Property Group

-- Category: Australia Home Owners, Australian Property Market, Financial Planning, Latest News
+- Categories: Australia Home Owners, Australian Property Market, Financial Planning, Latest News

 The dreaded EOFY accounting rush is upon us.
 Everyone frantically trying to gather up lost receipts and making sure everything is in order for your business.
 But property accounting should not be as stressful as a business.
 Often it is the thought of doing it is actually worse than the doing.
 There are just a few things that you need to remember when it come to accounting for property: